abhi812/Job-Shop_accounting_database_system/README.md

 - Data dictionary was defined to store the details about the data
 - Azure SQL database server was used to create database
 - SQL queries were run to prepare tables with required inputs.
-- SQL queries were made to execute followig:
+- SQL queries were made to execute following:

 1. Enter a new customer (30/day).
 2. Enter a new department (infrequent).